NervosEducationHub/EducationHubArticles/slashing_in_PoS_(explainCKBot)/index.md

 ---
-title: 'What is Slashing in Proof-of-Stake (PoS)?'
+title: 'What is Slashing in Proof-of-Stake (PoS) Blockchains?'
 coverImage: 'images/image1.png'
 category: Popular
 subtitle: 'In the realm of blockchain technology, Proof-of-Stake (PoS) emerges as a consensus algorithm that stands apart from its predecessor, Proof-of-Work (PoW).'